Need to talk? Call 1800 882 436.

 Other causes of low platelets can include:

-How is a low platelet count diagnosed?
+How is low platelets during pregnancy diagnosed?

-A low platelet count is diagnosed from a blood test called a full blood count (FBC), also known as a full blood examination (FBE).
-Your doctor or midwife will offer you this blood test, as part of your routine antenatal tests in early pregnancy and again at 26 to 28 weeks.
+Your doctor or midwife will offer you this blood test, as part of your routine antenatal tests.
+These are done early in pregnancy and again at 26 to 28 weeks.

 If your platelets are low, you might have further blood tests to look for the cause.